 jPOS.org Project up to date:

-jPOS 2.1.0 and jPOS-EE 2.2.4 have been released on May 27th, 2017 // jCard under the "Business Source License" // Gradle Project now default for jPOS builds // Updates for jPOS CMF
+jPOS 2.1.4 has been released // jPOS-EE 2.2.6.
+New development version is 2.2.7-SNAPSHOT now.// jCard under the "Business Source License" // Gradle Project now default for jPOS builds

 jPOS UsersFrom Fortune 500 companies to small retailers